-Bob Casper enters his third season on the Cowgirl Soccer coaching staff after being hired in June of 2013.
-He came to UW from Ottawa University (Ottawa, Kan.), where he served for six years as the men's soccer head coach.
+Bob Casper enters his fourth season on the Cowgirl Soccer coaching staff after joining in June of 2013.
+He came to UW from Ottawa University (Ottawa, Kan.), where he served for six years as the men’s soccer head coach.

-His primary duties at Wyoming will be over the goalkeepers and will also handle various administrative responsibilities for the program.
+His primary duties include on field team training, recruiting and various administrative responsibilities for the program.

 In his six seasons at OU, Casper coached 30 All-KCAC selections, 12 KCAC Scholar Athletes, one KCAC Goalkeeper of the Year, one KCAC Freshman of the Year, one Region IV selection and three Daktronics NAIA Scholar Athletes.